Essex Field Club on Facebook

 Here are some random sample locations of interest in Essex.
 Also take a look at sites shown on our sites map, geology site map and brownfield site map, with the site account and locate site facility.

-Hales Wood is an ancient, coppice-with-standards wood situated on the Chalky Boulder Clay of north-west Essex.
-It supports a rich assemblage of plants and animals, including the Oxlip.
+Shadwell Wood is an ancient Oxlip wood situated on the Chalky Boulder Clay of north-west Essex.
+It supports a rich assemblage of plants and animals.